safeledger logo

 Free zones with confirmed agreements allowing property ownership now include:

-• Masdar City Free Zone: The landmark agreement with the DLD allows its licensed entities to own freehold properties in designated areas of Dubai.
+• Masdar City Free Zone: Licensed entities can own freehold properties in designated Dubai areas under a DLD agreement.

-• Dubai International Financial Centre (DIFC): Dubai International Financial Centre (DIFC): DIFC is an independent financial free zone that operates under its own legal system.
-Registered entities here can own commercial property within their jurisdiction and in other approved areas.
+• Dubai International Financial Centre (DIFC): Registered entities can own commercial property within DIFC and other approved areas under its independent legal system.

-• Dubai Multi Commodities Centre (DMCC): DMCC has also established a framework for its companies to acquire properties, often requiring a specific real estate-related license.
+• Dubai Multi Commodities Centre (DMCC): DMCC companies can acquire property, often requiring a real estate-related license.

-• Dubai South: Companies in this free zone can own property within its developments, particularly in designated commercial and residential zones.
+• Dubai South: Companies can own property within designated commercial and residential zones.

 Key Eligibility Criteria: